rbleattler/mdop-docs/mdop/mbam-v25/about-mbam-25-sp1.md

 The Windows team has backported FIPS-compliant recovery keys with a hotfix, and MBAM 2.5 SP1 has added support for them as well.

-**Note**
+> [!NOTE]
-Client computers that are running the Windows 8 operating system still require a DRA protector since the hotfix wasn't backported to that OS.
+> Client computers that are running the Windows 8 operating system still require a DRA protector since the hotfix wasn't backported to that OS.
 See [Hotfix Package 2 for BitLocker Administration and Monitoring 2.5](https://support.microsoft.com/kb/3015477) to download and install the BitLocker hotfix for Windows 7 and Windows 8 computers.
 For information about DRA, see [Using Data Recovery Agents with BitLocker](https://go.microsoft.com/fwlink/?LinkId=393557).

 To enable FIPS compliance in your organization, you must configure the Federal Information Processing Standard (FIPS) Group Policy settings.
 For configuration instructions, see [BitLocker Group Policy Settings](https://go.microsoft.com/fwlink/?LinkId=393560).